-We caught up with Adam Altson, a regular volunteer with the Cape Perpetua Collaborative’s monthly beach cleanups, sea star and marbled murrelet surveys.
+We caught up with Adam Altson, a regular volunteer with the Cape Perpetua Collaborative’s monthly beach cleanups, sea star and marbled murrelet surveys and Marine Reserve Ambassador Program.
 In addition to volunteering with the Collaborative, he is very active in the community supporting many volunteer-led projects.

 1. What inspires you to volunteer?
 What is your why for volunteering?

 This town runs on volunteer power and I like the idea of doing my part.
 From our council to the library, Trails crew, all the events we have in the Commons, just about everything is run by volunteers.
 It feels good to contribute to the well-being of the community.